Effective Date: May 1, 2015

 For additional information about the FCC's rules pertaining to CPNI follow this link: http://www.fcc.gov/cgb/consumerfacts/phoneaboutyou.html.

-U.S. Cellular's network receives and tracks location information so that we may route communications, deliver wireless content and properly bill customers for our products and services.
-We may also disclose location information to other parties as permitted by you and your users, or by applicable law including but not limited to public safety, fire service or law enforcement officials in emergency situations, and to other parties which provide location-based services or mobile applications that track the location of the mobile device using our network with or without our cooperation.
+U.S. Cellular's network receives and tracks location information so that it may route communications, deliver wireless content and properly bill customers for its products and services.
+We may use your location information when you use our mobile applications and online services to provide location based services as well as advertising that may be of interest to you.
+We may also disclose location information to other parties as permitted by you and your users, or by applicable law including but not limited to public safety, fire service or law enforcement officials in emergency situations, and to other parties which provide advertising, location-based services and mobile applications that track the location of the mobile device using our network with or without our cooperation.
 You and your users should understand the risks involved in consenting to the disclosure of a mobile device's location information before requesting a location based service or mobile application.
 You should inform users to whom you provide a mobile device that the device's location can be tracked.

 U.S. Cellular does not guaranty the accuracy or completeness of location information delivered through its network, and any location-based service or mobile application may be disrupted or fail due to environmental factors and factors affecting satellite usage.
 U.S. Cellular abides by the International Association for the Wireless Telecommunications Industry ("CTIA") Best Practices and Guidelines for Location Based Services which can be found at the CTIA's website at http://www.ctia.org.

-If you do not want U.S. Cellular to use your Confidential Personal Information to contact you for marketing or solicitation purposes (excluding notices about your existing account), please contact us via e-mail or write to us at the following address:
+If you do not want U.S. Cellular to use your Confidential Personal Information to contact you for marketing or solicitation purposes (excluding notices about your existing account), please contact U.S. Cellular via e-mail or write to U.S. Cellular at the following address:

 Attn: Customer Resolutions Support